jwoLondon/adventOfCode/aoc.md

 ## Number Conversion

 Provide a binary representation of the given decimal.
-Represented as a list of 1s and 0s with a minumum length determined by the padding parameter.
+Represented as a list of 1s and 0s with a minimum length determined by the padding parameter.

 ```elm {l}
 decToBinary : Int -> List Int -> Int -> List Int